-The old church in Chênehutte-les-Tuffeaux is right on the road following the south bank of the Loire river.
+The Church of Saint Pierre in Chênehutte-les-Tuffeaux was built in the 10th century.
+It's right on the road following the south bank of the Loire river.

 The church is very Romanesque in design with very simple geometry.
 The ceiling of the nave is a simple half-cylinder, and semi-circular arches supported by thick columns separate the side ambulatories.

 The first building in Trèves-Cunault was a monastery founded in the 4th century by Saint Maxenceul, an evangelist of the region.

 The monastery was destroyed and the monks driven away by the Norse raiders in the 9th century.
 The monks took refuge in Tournus in Burgundy, and became a dependency of the Abbey of Tournus.

 The current priory Church of Our Lady was built during the 11th through the 13th century, using the limestone of the region.
 The altar area was built first, progressing into the current nave over the following two centuries.
 Its 11th century bell tower is the oldest in Anjou.

 It became a pilgrimage site, as it possessed what was believed to be the Dust Vial of the Grotto of the Nativity.
 This was a glass vial containing the now dehydrated and powdered milk of the Virgin Mary.
 With such an auspicious relic, the church benefited from the support of the lords of Anjou and other nobility.
 It now contains 223 carved column capitals and mural paintings.